Nebraska Brain Injury Attorneys

 Legal Representation for Victims of Brain Injury

-A brain injury is one of the most severe and life-altering accident injuries a person can suffer, in addition to being one of the most emotionally traumatic for both the victim and their family.
+A brain injury is one of the most severe and life-altering injuries a person can suffer, in addition to being emotionally traumatic for both the victim and family.
 Unlike most body tissues, the brain cannot regenerate.
-Once brain cells are damaged and the connections between them broken, the functions they perform are completely lost unless the brain can learn new ways to perform the same functions.
+Once brain cells are damaged and the connections between them broken, the functions they perform are lost.
 Brain injuries are usually difficult to diagnose and can result in permanent loss of physical, sensory, and cognitive functions, even to the point of an altered personality.

 Nebraska Attorneys at Cullan & Cullan LLC Discuss Brain Injuries

 The term "brain injury" is generally considered synonymous with "traumatic brain injury" (TBI), although, in some instances, the broader "acquired brain injury" (ABI) term may apply.
 As defined by the Brain Injury Association of America (BIAA), TBI "is an insult to the brain...caused by an external physical force that may produce a diminished or altered state of consciousness, which results in an impairment of cognitive abilities or physical functioning."

 Brain injuries may be considered mild, moderate, or severe and can be both closed-head injuries and open-head injuries.
 The following are some common brain injuries, with concussion being the most widely occurring:

 - Second-impact syndrome

 - Shaken baby syndrome

 - Penetrating injury (also called open head injury)